 LoiS tells stories from the Great Lakes or your choice of country or continent (for example Australia or Africa), spooky stories, Native American tales (especially Anishinabe - also called Chippewa or Ojibwe), tall tales, specific characters or animals (such as Paul Bunyan, the Hodja, Anansi, Rabbit, Turtle and others).

 Historical reenactments include a woman who experienced the Underground Railroad and the Civil War homefront, a one-room schoolteacher, a “hired girl”, and 1950s memories.
-Currently she is developing a World War I program of a Michigan “Hello Girl” (bilingual telephone operator) in France is also Women’s History.
+Her newest program is about World War I appearing as a Michigan “Hello Girl” (bilingual telephone operator) in France is also Women’s History.
 Prohibition, “High Times in the Dry Times”, is the newest program starting this year.

 A program of LoiS storytelling may also be enriched by the use of puppets, music, dance, or American Sign Language.